Baseball glove: Modern day

 The structure and quality of the baseball glove have developed greatly over the past century.
 Today, the production of baseball gloves is much more precise and efficient.
 This has greatly increased the usefulness and accessibility of baseball gloves to the general population.
 Currently, Easton is "experimenting with combining leather and Kevlar (used in bullet-proof vests) in a new ultra-lightweight glove line".
 Manufacturers have also designed new, non-traditional types of gloves to suit non-traditional players.
 Also, manufacturers are personalizing gloves for high-caliber players to help increase their exposure on national television.

 Although there have been numerous advances in baseball glove design, the greatest arguably came with the advent of the catcher's mitt.
-Yet despite state-of-the-art mitts being used by catchers, a Wake Forest University study of 39 U.S. minor-league players demonstrated that the mitts still do not offer enough protection from hand and wrist injuries.
+Yet despite state-of-the-art mitts being used by catchers, a Wake Forest University study of 36 U.S. minor-league players demonstrated that the mitts did not offer enough protection from hand and wrist injuries.

 The highest-quality baseball gloves are typically made of heavy leather.
-These heavy leather gloves usually take more time for the player to break in.
+These leather gloves usually take more time for the player to break in.
 They also provide a tighter, more personalized fit for the player.
 This is an improvement from youth and recreational gloves, which tend to feature palm pads and/or adjustable Velcro wrist straps.
 These gloves take less time to break in or are pre-broken in, are less personal and more "one size fits all".